 Resolute ambition.
 Resolute success.
 For 96 years now, W. Kündig & Cie AG, Zurich, has been active in the raw produce trade.
 A look back at the history of the parent company of the Kündig Group.

 With subsidiary companies in Switzerland, Germany and Hungary as well as a branch office in China, the Kündig Group is one of the world’s preeminent raw produce specialists.
-Vouching for that is the wealth of experience its people have gained over practically an entire century.
-The story begins with Willy Kündig (born 1896) who, as a young man with a discontinued bank apprenticeship behind him, joined Zurich-based milling and fodder cereals importer Karr & Lederer (today’s Karr AG in Zug) and learned the ropes of the grain trade – as well as entrepreneurialism.
-Even as the First World War was still being waged, Willy Kündig left his job as a goods inspector in Sête on the French Mediterranean coast to make his way back to Switzerland.
-Once home, he took the leap of setting up his own shop.
+Vouching for this is the wealth of experience the company has accumulated over almost a century.
+The story begins with Willy Kündig (born 1896) who, as a young man, having discontinued his apprenticeship at a bank, joined Zurich-based milling and fodder cereal importer Karr & Lederer (now Karr AG in Zug) and learned the ropes of the grain trade as well as business spirit.
+While the First World War was still being waged, Willy Kündig left his job in Sête on the French Mediterranean coast, where he worked as a goods inspector, to make his way back to Switzerland.
+Once home, he took the leap of setting up his own company.

 In 1961, the legal form of the company was changed from a limited partnership to a joint stock corporation: W. Kündig & Cie AG.
-A good ten years later, its founder died at the age of 76.
-Long-standing employee and confidant Ferdinand Tobler took over as General Manager in 1972.
-A decade passed before Beat W. Kündig (born 1952), son of the founder, joined the family company as a qualified grain trader and after another ten years succeeded Tobler as General Manager.
-Beat Kündig immediately started to diversify the existing product portfolio by supplementing the company’s core grains business with new offerings in the area of deep-frozen and dried produce – their success was not long in coming.
-In parallel, the company was expanding continuously, mainly in foreign countries.
-First came a subsidiary company in Hungary, followed by a move into the German market in 1997.
-In 2003, W. Kündig & Cie AG acquired an initial financial interest in BGM Group, based in Ritschenhausen, and later took over the majority of that company’s shares in 2007.
+Some ten years later, its founder passed away at the age of 76.
+As a consequence, long-standing employee and confidant Ferdinand Tobler took over as General Manager in 1972.
+A decade passed before Beat W. Kündig (born 1952), son of the founder, joined the family company as a qualified grain trader and succeeded Tobler as General Manager after another ten years.
+Beat Kündig immediately started to diversify the existing product portfolio by supplementing the company’s core grains business with new offerings in the area of deep-frozen and dried produce –it was not long before they should become successful.
+Simultaneously, the company was expanding continuously, most significantly outside of Switzerland.
+What began with a subsidiary company in Hungary was soon followed by an expansion into the German market in 1997.
+In 2003, W. Kündig & Cie AG acquired an initial financial interest in the BGM Group, based in Ritschenhausen, and aquired the majority of that company’s shares in 2007.
 BGM Nahrungsmittel GmbH & Co.
 KG, Europe’s most modern refining centre for dried foodstuffs – herbs, spices and mushrooms in particular, but also an array of other specialities – was renamed Kündig Nahrungsmittel GmbH & Co.
 KG.
 Its subsidiary company, BioSteril GmbH & Co.
 KG, retained its name.
-Then in 2010 Kündig acquired Interoma AG Switzerland.
+In 2010 Kündig acquired Interoma AG Switzerland.
 Founded in 1993, the company specialises in international raw goods and commodities procurement for processing by the food, pharmaceutical and cosmetics industries.

-Over the course of many decades, a small family-run operation founded by Willy Kündig in 1920 grew to become an internationally recognised and highly successful corporate enterprise.
-And to this very day, the ownership of W. Kündig & Cie AG has remained 100 per cent in the hands of the Kündig family.
-In the person of Marc-Remo Kündig, the third generation of the family is now active in the company.
+Over the course of many decades, the small family-run operation founded by Willy Kündig in 1920 grew to become an internationally recognised and highly successful corporate enterprise.
+To this very day, the ownership of W. Kündig & Cie AG has remained 100 per cent in the hands of the Kündig family.
+With Marc-Remo and Sandro Kündig, the third generation has joined the company..
 All of its members – owners and employees alike – can be proud of their past accomplishments and look forward to the company’s imminent 100th anniversary, which will be celebrated in 2020.